top of page

 What does Apatheia mean?

-Apatheia, defined as liberation from emotional disturbances or passions, is a term used in Stoic philosophy.
+Apatheia, defined as freedom from emotional disturbances or passions, is a term used in Stoic philosophy.
 It emphasizes freeing individuals from painful emotions, enabling a more adaptive approach to living.

 How is Apatheia different from Apathy?

 Apathy is characterized by an absence of emotion, enthusiasm, or concern.
-The distinction between Apatheia and Apathy lies in their approach to emotions.
-Apathy signifies a lack of feeling, whereas Apatheia represents liberation from distressing emotions.
+The distinction between Apatheia and Apathy lies in the approach to emotions: Apathy signifies a lack of feeling, whereas Apatheia represents liberation from distressing emotions.

 Developing Emotional Awareness

 There is a well-known saying in therapy: if we can name it, we can tame it.
-This is particularly true for intense emotions such as sadness, grief, anger, or stress.
-Many people believe that the only way to manage overwhelming emotions is to ignore them and pretend they do not exist.
-However, this approach does not help individuals learn how to tolerate or process distressing emotions.
-By acknowledging our feelings, we can identify the emotions we are experiencing.
-Once we identify these emotions, we can develop skills to build tolerance for them.
-With this tolerance, we can sit with the emotion and effectively process it.
+This is particularly true for intense emotions such as sadness or anger.
+Often, people learn to manage overwhelming emotions by ignoring them.
+However, this strategy does not help people learn how to process or tolerate the distress which accompanies big emotions.
+By acknowledging our feelings, we can identify what emotions are arising.
+Then, we can work to build tolerance and process emotions effectively.

 How do I learn more?